 W.S.
 21-17-119 (g) - Under this provision, all loan repayments under this program are credited to an account (Dentistry School Student Account) to be invested by the University and the earnings used exclusively for scholarships and support for dental students.
 This provision requires the University to report to the Committee regarding income and expenditures from this account during the preceding fiscal year.
-Income credited to the fund in Fiscal Year 2020 was approximately \$334,000, and no funds were expended.
+No income was credited to the fund in Fiscal Year 2020 and no funds were expended.